-- 9.17.1.
+- 9.16.1.
 To be eligible for the Integrated Masters Degree, a student must: - a) Take and pass modules to a total value of 360 credits, equivalent to 120 credits per level, at Levels 4, 5 and 6; including compensated passes for up to two modules to a total credit value of 40 at Level 4, one module of 20 credits at Level 5 and one module of 20 credits at Level 6, unless specified otherwise by the relevant professional, statutory and regulatory body. - b) Achieve a minimum average module mark of 40% across the Level 4 and 5 modules and a minimum average module mark of 50% across the Level 6 modules. - c) Take and pass modules to a total value of 120 credits at Level 7, including a 60 credit Dissertation or Project module.
-A compensated pass for one Level 7 module of up to 30 credits (excluding the Dissertation or Project) is permitted, unless specified otherwise by the relevant professional, statutory and regulatory body.
+A compensated pass for one Level 7 module of up to 20 credits (excluding the Dissertation or Project) is permitted, unless specified otherwise by the relevant professional, statutory and regulatory body.

+9.17.
+Requirements for Award of Masters Degree and Extended Masters Degree

+9.17.1.
+To be eligible for the Masters Degree and Extended Masters Degree, a student must:

+- a) Take and pass modules to a total value of 180 credits at Level 7.
+A compensated pass for one module of up to 30 credits (excluding the Dissertation or Project) is permitted, unless specified otherwise by the relevant professional statutory and regulatory body. - b) Achieve a minimum average module mark of 50% (unless specified otherwise by the relevant professional statutory and regulatory body.

 9.18.
-Requirements for Award of Masters Degree
+Requirements for Award of Master of Fine Arts Degree

 - 9.18.1.
-To be eligible for the Masters Degree, a student must: - a) Take and pass modules to a total value of 180 credits at Level 7.
-A compensated pass for one module of up to 30 credits (excluding the Dissertation or Project) is permitted, unless specified otherwise by the relevant professional statutory and regulatory body. - b) Achieve a minimum average module mark of 50% (unless specified otherwise by the relevant professional statutory and regulatory body.
+To be eligible for the Master of Fine Arts Degree, a student must: - a) Take and pass modules to a total value of 240 credits at Level 7.
+A compensated pass of one module up to 30 credits (excluding the Dissertation or Project) is permitted, unless specified otherwise by the relevant professional statutory and regulatory body. - b) Achieve a minimum average module mark of 50% (unless specified otherwise by the relevant professional statutory and regulatory body).

-9.19.
-Requirements for Award of Extended Masters Degree

-- 9.19.1.
-To be eligible for the Extended Masters Degree, a student must: - a) Take and pass modules at Level 6 to a total value of 60 credits, with a minimum pass mark of 50% in each module.
-No compensation is permitted at Level 6. - b) Take and pass modules to a total value of 180 credits at Level 7.
-A compensated pass for one Level 7 module of up to 30 credits (excluding the Dissertation or Project) is permitted) unless specified otherwise by the relevant professional statutory and regulatory body.